 Slow down, “System 1”, let’s see what “System 2” has to say…

-Rather than jump to conclusions, be quick to respond or make a decision, or answer a question.
-Stop. slow down.
+Rather than jumping to conclusions, be quick to respond, make a decision, or answer a question, stop.
+Slow down.
 Consider the facts and statistics.
 Look at the evidence that is present and what evidence might be missing.
 Question everything.

 Step 3: Reduce “System 2” overload.

-All in all, cognitive biases and cognitive illusions don’t just pose risks and lead to errors in the world of project management and business; they also introduce risks into our personal lives as well as our personal relationships.
+All in all, cognitive biases and cognitive illusions pose not only risks and lead to errors in the world of project management and business, but also introduce risks into our personal lives and relationships.

-Take some time to consider your strengths and weaknesses as a project manager, where you might fall victim to your “System 1”, and what you can do to prevent what could be costly errors going forward.
+Take some time to consider your strengths and weaknesses as a project manager, where you might fall victim to your “System 1”, and what you can do to prevent potentially costly errors going forward.